Junco | Facts, Diet, Habitat & Pictures

 Behavior and Lifestyle

-Juncos are highly adaptable songbirds known for their varied behavior and lifestyle.
+Juncos are highly adaptable songbirds popular for their behavior and lifestyle.
 They are often seen in flocks during migration and the non-breeding season, but they become more territorial during the breeding season.

 Juncos are generally monogamous during the breeding season, with pairs forming and staying together for the season to raise their young.
 Their ability to adjust their behavior and habitat use contributes to their widespread distribution and success.